Call for papers special issue “Bayesian statistics in the field of psychotraumatology”

 - With Bayesian statistics one can incorporate (un)certainty about a parameter and update this knowledge through the prior distribution.

 - Expert opinions can be updated or confronted with data (O’Hagan et al., 2006).

 - Many complex models simply cannot be estimated using conventional statistics.

 - Some models (e.g., mixture or multilevel models) require Bayesian methods to improve convergence issues, aid in model identification, produce more accurate parameter estimates.

 For an introduction to Bayesian modeling, we refer the novice reader to van de Schoot, Kaplan, et al. (2014).
-We recommend researchers to adhere to available checklists (Sung et al., 2005; Depaoli & Van de Schoot, in press).
+We recommend researchers to adhere to available checklists (Sung et al., 2005; Depaoli & Van de Schoot, 2015).

 How to submit: Please go to the journal website, read the Author Instructions carefully and then click the Submit manuscript button in the upper right-hand corner and follow the instructions.
 The section to select is “Bayesian statistics”.

 Publication fees: Please see here.

 Timeline: The submission deadline for abstracts is December 1st 2015; for full papers (if abstract is accepted) the deadline is April 1st 2016.
 Your abstract will be reviewed at the latest two weeks after the submission deadline.

 Guest Editor: Rens van de Schoot